Anuri-ops/CO-Injection-Simulation-Synthetic-Reservoir-MRST-Project-/README.md

 - How fluid properties impact plume migration
 - CO₂ front propagation in a simple homogeneous reservoir
-- Saturation visualization using `plotCellData()`
+- Saturation visualisation using `plotCellData()`
 - Fundamental workflow for CCS and gas injection studies

+---

+##  Note
-This project was developed to build practical skills in reservoir simulation using MRST and to contribute to the understanding of CO₂ behavior in subsurface systems.
+This project was developed to build practical skills in reservoir simulation using MRST and to contribute to the understanding of CO₂ behaviour in subsurface systems.
 It also forms the base case for future work, including:

 - Water + CO₂ co-injection (WAG-style simulation)
 - Heterogeneous grid design